arcana-coders/Tecnomata/README.md

 - Build: run the task "astro: build" to generate `dist/`.
 - Preview: run the task "astro: preview" to serve the production build.

+## Safe QA workflow (no risky deploys)

+Before merging to `main`, validate changes locally or in CI:

+- Smoke tests (headless browser): `npm run test:e2e` — builds the site, serves the production build, and verifies that the home page renders, animations init (no hidden content), and there are no 404/console errors.
+- Full QA pipeline: `npm run qa` — builds, runs Playwright smoke tests, then runs Lighthouse CI against `dist/`.

+On GitHub, opening a Pull Request to `main` triggers the workflow “QA (Build + E2E + Lighthouse)”, which runs the same checks automatically.
+Only merge when it’s green.

 ## VS Code tasks

 - astro: dev — start local dev server